Allerton Bywater Parish Council

 A Parish Councillor works to keep the rights of way in Allerton Bywater open and in good condition.

-The Parish Council along with the Community Payback Scheme works to keep the Church Graveyard clean and tidy.
+The Parish Council along with the Community Payback Scheme works to keep the Church Graveyard and Miners welfare clean and tidy.

 Allerton Bywater Parish Council can be contacted through the Parish Clerk: